Towards a unified user modeling language for engineering human centered AI systems: A unified user modeling language

 Figure \ref{fig:highlevel} depicts a high-level view of the metamodel, showcasing the main categories that characterize a user.
 Note that all categories (and the dimensions within) are optional as users may decide not to disclose that information or, in automatic profiling methods, we may not know them from the beginning.

+Furthermore, as many dimensions include a range value, we introduce a new datatype with the same name to represent integer numbers in the range of 0 to 100.
+In most cases, this datatype is used when a dimension represents a score, such as the level of happiness a user is currently experiencing.
+Some dimensions instead compare two opposing concepts.
+In those cases, the Range is used as a scale following the naming scheme "X\_To\_Y" to compare X to Y, such as "bad\_to\_good" (Figure \ref{fig:emotions}) that represents whether a user is leaning towards a bad (value leaning towards 0) or good (value leaning towards 100) mood.
+Range generally offers flexibility, as depending on the requirements, one could map a predefined selection of choices to the values of Range (e.g. a binary selection of "No/Yes" could be mapped to the values 0 and 100 of Range), simulating an enumeration without altering the metamodel.

-In the following, we will briefly go over the main dimension categories and what they represent.
-Due to size limitations, we will not be able to showcase the details of each category.
-A complete version of the metamodel is available online\footnote{\url{https://github.com/BESSER-PEARL/User-Modeling-Language}}.
-The online version contains the complete metamodel, detailed information on the user dimensions and a mapping of reference to user dimension.
+In the following, we will go over the main concepts of the metamodel, including all categories and briefly discuss their content.
+Due to size limitations, parts of the different metamodel are presented condensed.
+A complete version is available online.\footnote{\url{https://github.com/BESSER-PEARL/User-Modeling-Language}} The online version contains the complete metamodel, detailed information on the user dimensions and a mapping of reference to user dimension.